mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/index.md

 *   Secure shell (SSH) must be enabled on all nodes.
 *   Internet Control Message Protocol (ICMP) must be enabled on all nodes.
-*   All hostnames (FQDN and short hostnames) must be resolvable in DNS; both forward and reverse lookups must succeed.
+*   All hostnames (FQDN and short hostnames) must be resolvable in DNS; both forward and reverse lookups must succeed. [enterprise type="inline" size="small" /]
 *   Each node is network accessible from the bootstrap node.
 *   Each node has unfettered IP-to-IP connectivity from itself to all nodes in the DC/OS cluster.
-*   All ports should be open for communication from the master nodes to the agent nodes and vice versa.
+*   All ports should be open for communication from the master nodes to the agent nodes and vice versa. [enterprise type="inline" size="small" /]
 *   UDP must be open for ingress to port 53 on the masters.
 To attach to a cluster, the Mesos agent node service (`dcos-mesos-slave`) uses this port to find `leader.mesos`.

 ### High Speed Internet Access